Spooky, Unexplained, Paranormal Phenomena in Arkansas

 1930s.
 Many theories and stories exist to explain the light, including

-one which connects it to the 1931 murder of William McClain, a railroad worker.
+one which connects events around the 1931 murder of William McClain, a railroad worker.

 Many trace the Gurdon Light legend to a murder that took place near